 "Thirty walked away immediately," he told the New York Times.
 "I talked with the other 100, for the first time in my life, no matter how anxious I was.
 Nobody vomited and ran away.
 Nobody called the cops."

 Dr. Ellis’ shame-attacking exercise illustrated that when the human mind recognizes the lack of perceived consequences following a socially odd behavior, it leads to decreased mental anxiety over “normal” interactions.

-In other words, if you bust-a-move and Electric-Slide your way down the grocery store aisle and don’t find yourself ridiculed, burned at the stake, or locked up, your brain will realize:
+In other words, if you dance the Electric-Slide down the grocery store aisle and don’t find yourself ridiculed, burned at the stake, or locked up, your brain will realize:

 Here’s a few suggestions for some confidence building shame-busters:

 - Wear something in public you wouldn't normally wear.